ohduran/checkout-system-technical-challenge/README.md

 docker-compose run --rm checkout bash -c "RAILS_ENV=development rails db:migrate && rails db:seed"
 ```

-Finally, bring the server up with `docker-compose up --build`.
-You can access the API from any GUI such as [Postman](https://www.postman.com/).
+Finally, bring the server up with `docker-compose up`.
+You can interact with the endpoints from any API GUI such as [Postman](https://www.postman.com/).

-Notice that by calling http://localhost/baskets, you'll find the three example baskets described in the spec.
+Notice that by calling http://localhost/baskets, you'll find the example baskets described in the spec.
 For the second basket, the total differs slightly from the expected value due to the fact that the offer was described in terms of "2/3 of the price", which was implemented as "66%".

 ## Data Model